According to Mean Streets, NYC averages over 180,000 traffic

 back up as the morning commute starts again.

-Our law firm only handles
+Our law firm only manages

 Personal Injury litigation ensuring the best